-I read Where’d You Go, Bernadette? with my book club after being recommended this book by a friend of mine and then my cousin.
-Apparently Maria Semple’s daughter is my niece’s classmate.
+I read Where’d You Go, Bernadette? by Maria Semple with my book club after being recommended this book by a friend of mine and then my cousin.
+Apparently, Maria Semple’s daughter is my niece’s classmate.
 Plus they live in Seattle, where the book is set, and my cousin’s husband used to work for Microsoft, which is the employer of the husband in the book.

 A lot of the humor is wrapped up in satirizing the out of touch parents and lifestyles of this upper class private school and tech bubble, but it manages to do so with kind of a gentle, even endearing humor, even if Bernadette herself is somewhat caustic and biting.
 As the book progresses, you start to understand how Bernadette became the way she did, and it ends up being an entertaining and enjoyable journey.